SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Setup

 \paragraph{Baselines and Models} As shown in Table~\ref{tab:baseline_dataset_models}, we compare \ours with other approaches that perform SFT or original PO on different datasets.
 Additionally, we incorporates results from LongPO~\citep{chen2025longpo}, which optimizes the reward of DPO based on short-to-long KL constraint, replacing ${\pi_{ref}(y\mid x_{\text{long}})}$ with ${\pi_{ref}(y\mid x_{\text{short}})}$.
 We also introduce results from Qwen2.5-Instruct-32B/72B and Llama3.1-Instruct-70B for comparative analysis.
-We use Qwen2.5-7B-Instruct~\citep{Yang2024Qwen25TR} and Llama3.1-8B-Instruct~\citep{jiang2023mistral7b} as the backbones for our experiments with pertraining context window of $32K$ and $128K$, respectively (hereafter, Qwen2.5-Instruct and Llama3.1-Instruct are referred to as Qwen2.5 and Llama3.1 for brevity).
-Unless otherwise indicated, the in-depth analyses are performed on Qwen2.5-7B and SoLo-ORPO.
+We use Qwen2.5-7B-Instruct~\citep{Yang2024Qwen25TR} and Llama3.1-8B-Instruct~\citep{jiang2023mistral7b} as the backbones for our experiments with per-training context window of $32K$ and $128K$, respectively (hereafter, Qwen2.5-Instruct and Llama3.1-Instruct are referred to as Qwen2.5 and Llama3.1 for brevity).
+Appendix~\ref{sec:scaling_exp} presents experiments on Qwen2.5‑Instruct‑14B to evaluate the scalability of \ours.
 More training details are provided in the Appendix~\ref{sec:training_details}

 \paragraph{Evaluation benchmarks} To comprehensively analyze the effectiveness of \ours, we conduct evaluations on both long-context and short-context benchmarks.
 The long-context benchmarks include: (1) Real-world QA tasks from LongBenchV1~\citep{bai-etal-2024-longbench}, used to evaluate the generalization capability of different methods on multi-document and single-document question answering in real scenarios within a $32K$ context size.
 (2) Synthetic QA tasks based on RULER~\citep{hsieh2024ruler}, used to evaluate the generalization capability of different methods across various context lengths ($4K/8K/16K/32K$).
 (3) We further leverage LongBenchV2~\citep{bai2025longbenchv2deeperunderstanding} to analyze \ours's potential on longer and more diverse real-world long-context tasks, and employ NIAH-Plus~\citep{zhao-etal-2024-longagent} to examine different models' context knowledge utilization ability in Section~\ref{sec:depth_analysis}.
 For short-context benchmarks, we use MMLU-Pro~\citep{wang2024mmluprorobustchallengingmultitask}, MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, GPQA~\citep{rein2023gpqagraduatelevelgoogleproofqa}, IFEval~\citep{ifeval}, and BBH~\citep{suzgun2022challengingbigbenchtaskschainofthought}, following Open LLM Leaderboard~\citep{open-llm-leaderboard-v2}.